donnemartin / gitsome

 Having trouble remembering these commands?
 Check out the handy autocompleter with interactive help to guide you through each command.

-with other utilities such as Git-Extras.
+Note, you can combine gitsome with other utilities such as Git-Extras.

 $ pip install gitsome

-from GitHub source which can contain changes not yet pushed to PyPI:
+You can also install the latest gitsome from GitHub source which can contain changes not yet pushed to PyPI:

 $ pip install git+https://github.com/donnemartin/gitsome.git

-If you are not installing in a virtualenv, run with sudo
+If you are not installing in a virtualenv, run with sudo:

 $ sudo pip install gitsome

-Once installed, run the optional gitsome
+Once installed, run the optional gitsome autocompleter with interactive help:

 $ gitsome